 “It is useless to attempt to reason a man out of a thing he was never reasoned into.” – Jonathan Swift

-Straw Man Arguments is a popular dopamine game that employs a clever ploy — misrepresenting what was said.
-The objective is to “win” disputes by questioning, disproving, dismissing, trivializing, mocking, being offended by, and/or objecting to what wasn’t said.
+Straw Man Arguments is a popular dopamine game that employs an obvious ploy — misrepresenting what was said.
+The key to winning involves questioning, disproving, dismissing, trivializing, mocking, being offended by, and/or objecting to what wasn’t said.

-Gamesters never figure out that dopamine games are illogical, irrational, and/or dishonest because dopamine games are never about logic, reason, or honesty, and always about triggering dopamine and/or protecting dopamine flow against the threats posed by logic, reason, and honesty.
+Gamesters never figure out dopamine games are illogical, irrational, and/or dishonest because dopamine games are never about logic, reason, or honesty, and always about maintaining dopamine flow against threats posed by logic, reason, and honesty.

 Straw Man Arguments is one reason face-to-face communication is the only way to help most people understand how dopamine is doing their thinking for them.
-That’s because transparent arguments that work for readers, who find it easy to fool themselves when playing alone, backfire when challenged.
-As arguments are exposed for what they are, i.e. attempts to protect dopamine flow, skeptics get to witness dopamine-induced aversive behavior in action.
+Disingenuous arguments that work for readers, who find it easy to fool themselves when playing alone, backfire when challenged.
+As arguments are exposed for what they are, i.e. attempts to maintain dopamine flow, skeptics get to witness dopamine-induced aversive behavior in action.
 (Dopamine in motivational control: rewarding, aversive, and alerting)

 Straw Man Argument: Dopamine occurs naturally.
 How can you be against something that’s natural?

 Charles Lyell: I’m not anti-dopamine.
 Dopamine is like salt.
 A little fosters survival.
 Too much threatens survival.
 What I am against is dishonesty and dopamine is responsible for all dishonesty.
-People lie for one reason — to protect and trigger dopamine flow.
+People lie for one reason — to maintain dopamine flow.

 SMA: You can’t stop people from being addicted to what you call dopamine triggers, such as drugs, food, sex, or any of the other deficiency needs identified by Abraham Maslow.

 CL: I don’t want to stop anyone from doing anything.
-My goal is to help raise dopamine awareness so people understand that food, sex, safety/power, acceptance/approval/attention, and esteem/status addicts are slaves to the same dopamine-induced cravings that keep heroin addicts lying, cheating, stealing, and scrambling for the next dopamine-triggering fix.
-Learning how to make logical, rational, mindful decisions, instead of letting a mindless brain chemical do our thinking for us, can increase happiness and decrease misery.
+My goal is to help raise dopamine awareness so people understand food, sex, safety/power, acceptance/approval/attention, and esteem/status addicts are slaves to the same dopamine-induced cravings that keep heroin addicts lying, cheating, stealing, and scrambling for the next dopamine-triggering fix.
+Learning how to make logical, rational, mindful decisions, instead of letting a mindless brain chemical do our thinking for us, can maximize happiness and minimize misery, dishonesty, conflict, pollutions, and destruction.

 SMA: Since you’re saying that money and power addicts are destroying environments to score the same dopamine junkies trigger with heroin, you must think money and power addicts should be arrested too.

 CL: I don’t think, and have never said, anyone should be arrested for triggering dopamine.
-I do believe that all addicts should be held accountable for hurting others.
-And I believe it’s time to stop looking up to money and power addicts and stop looking down on junkies for being addicted to the same neurotransmitter.
+I do believe all addicts should be held accountable for the damage they cause.
+And I believe it’s time to stop looking up to money and power addicts and stop looking down on junkies for being slaves to the same neurotransmitter.

 SMA: But dopamine isn’t the only neurotransmitter responsible for behavior.

 CL: Granted, but it doesn’t matter if free will is usurped by a single brain chemical or a combination of chemicals.
-What matters is that the chemicals that continue to help dumb animals survive are threatening our species’ survival.
-I decided, early on, to focus on dopamine in order to streamline explanations.
-Referring to neurotransmitters or brain chemicals, or matching behaviors and neurotransmitters gets unnecessarily complicated and confusing.
-Confusion = dopamine repel.
-To reduce dopamine repel I zeroed in on dopamine as a simple, straightforward, and effective (but still relevant and reasonably accurate) meme.
-In an upcoming post I’ll discuss what dopa-meme means to me.
+What matters is the chemicals that continue to help dumb animals survive are threatening our species’ survival.
+Early on I decided to focus on dopamine in order to streamline explanations.
+Referring to neurotransmitters or brain chemicals, or matching behaviors with combinations of neurotransmitters gets complicated and confusing.
+Because confusion is dopamine repellent I zeroed in on dopamine as a simple, straightforward, and effective (but still relevant and reasonably accurate) meme.

 SMA: You’re making too much about the lack of research involving Maslow’s deficiency needs.
 Grants are hard to come by and researchers can’t investigate every harebrained theory.